‘The Originals’ Season 5 Episode 1 And 2 Synopses Revealed

 Also, in The Originals Season 5, Episode 2, Marcel will return to New Orleans in spite of the threat between the supernatural groups.
 Freya will finally decide her future with Keelin.
 Lastly, Roman (Jedidiah Goodacre) will surprisingly visit the Mikaelson compound that will force Hope to reveal that dark truth happening to her family.
 “One Wrong Turn on Bourbon” is directed by Carol Banker and written by Carina Adly MacKenzie.

-The Originals Season 5, Episode 1, titled “Where You Left Your Heart,” premieres on April 18, while Episode 2, titled “One Wrong Turn on Bourbon,” airs on April 25 on The CW.
+The Originals Season 5, Episode 1, titled “Where You Left Your Heart,” premieres on April 18, while Episode 2, titled “One Wrong Turn on Bourbon,” airs on April 25 on the CW.